dasch-swiss/dsp-tools/knora/README.md

 # Knora Library

-This library offers classes and methods to manipulate a Knora based repository.
+This library offers classes and methods to manipulate a Knora based repository (DSP).
 Most importantly, it allows importing data by providing methods to create new ontologies and resources.

 ## Contents